Alessio2704/monte-carlo-simulator/README.md

     "BlackScholes": { ... },
     "NewFunction": {
         "variadic": False,
-        "arg_types": ["scalar", "vector"], # Example arguments
+        "arg_types": ["scalar"], # Example arguments
-        "return_type": "scalar",
-        "is_stochastic": False,
+        "return_type": ["scalar", "string"], # A tuple return type "is_stochastic": False,
         "doc": {
-            "summary": "A brief description of what NewFunction does.", "params": [
-                {"name": "param1", "desc": "Description of the first parameter."}, {"name": "param2", "desc": "Description of the second parameter."}
+            "summary": "A brief description of what NewFunction does.", "params": [ {"name": "param1", "desc": "Description of the first parameter."} ], "returns": "A tuple containing the calculated value and a status message.", },
-            ],
-            "returns": "Description of the return value.",
     },
-    },
 }
 ```

 **Step 6: Add Tests!**
 A pull request must include tests.
 Add a new test file `engine/test/functions/financial/test_new_function.cpp` and update the `CMakeLists.txt` to include it.
+Also add a compiler test to `compiler/tests/functions/test_financial_functions.py`.

 Your function is now fully integrated!